MastarCheeze/pyp-finder/README.md

 The response is returned in JSON format.
 The fields returned are:

-- `success` - `1` is a URL is found and `0` if not.
+- `success` - `1` if a URL is found and `0` if not.
 - `url` - The URL found.
 This field only exists when `success` is `1`.
 - `message` - The error message.
 This field only exists when `success` is `0`.

 > [!note]
 >
 > If the paper code contains the paper type (e.g. `0509/13/INSERT/M/J/21`), the `type` field is not required.
 The API
-> can deduce the type based on the code.
+> can deduce the paper type from the code.
 This coding style is used by CAIE only for inserts and pre-release material.

 ### Example usage